 For users who are connected by an ISDN line, the interface that is used is configured globally.
 An ISDN T interface (external) or even an ISDN TE interface (internal) can be configured.
-The latter is the case if users should be managed as local users using upstream PBXs.
+The latter is the case if users of an upstream PBX are to be managed as local users.

-ISDN interfaces - ISD)N ? ×
+ISDN interfaces - ISD N ? ×

-Entry active Name: ISDN ОК
+Entry active 1001 ОК

+Name: ISDN Cancel

-Comment: INTERFACE S0 2 Cancel
+Comment: INTERFACE S0 2

 ISDN/S0 bus: ISDN 2

-► ISDN interface, Ifc
+ISDN interface, Ifc